ishratarshad/trackb_team7_code_to_give/README.md

 # LemonLens

-LemonLens is an operational intelligence platform built for **Lemontree** as part of the Morgan Stanley Code to Give Hackathon.
-It transforms raw pantry data, client feedback, and food photos into actionable insights to help nonprofit partners identify and address food access gaps across NYC.
+LemonLens is an operational intelligence platform built for Lemontree as part of the Morgan Stanley Code to Give Hackathon.
+It transforms raw pantry data, client reviews, and food photos into actionable insights to help partners identify and address food access gaps across NYC.

 ---